delta-exchange/just-the-docs/docs/tutorials/move-contracts.md

 We offer two types of MOVE contracts:

-- **Daily MOVE contracts:** These MOVE contracts track the movement of the underlying in a 24 hour period.
-The ticker for daily MOVE contract has the following format: MV-[Underlying_Asset]-D-[Settlement Date], where Settlement Date is in ddmmyy format.
-For example, MV-BTC-D-050320 is the ticker of a daily MOVE contract on BTC that will settle on 5th March 2020.
+- **Daily MOVE contracts:** These MOVE contracts track the movement of the underlying in a 24 hour period. .

 - **Weekly MOVE contracts:** These MOVE contracts track the movement of the underlying in a 7 day period.
-The ticker for weekly MOVE contract has the following format: MV-[Underlying_Asset]-W-[Settlement Date], where Settlement Date is in ddmmyy format.
-For example, MV-ETH-W-130320 is the ticker of a weekly MOVE contract on ETH that will settle on 13th March 2020.

 ## Mechanics of MOVE Contracts